leaflabs/leaflabs-docs/source/arm-gcc.rst

 library intended for use with embedded applications.
 You are free to include of any of its headers.

+Be advised, however, that a variety of syscalls may only be partially implemented, if at all.
+See the :ref:`libmaple` file syscalls.c and the newlib documentation for more details.

 Switching from AVR-GCC
 ----------------------